mothur/mothur.github.io/_wiki/classify.svm.md

 means 4/5 of the data will be used for training and choosing the best parameters while 1/5 of the data will be used to test the performance of the best SVMs.
-The larger fraction of the data will be referred to as the \'development\' dataset and the smaller fraction as \'evaluation\' dataset.
+The larger fraction of the data will be referred to as the 'development' dataset and the smaller fraction as 'evaluation' dataset.

 Increasing `evaluationfoldcount` may result in better classification and